GPMT-Authors/Global-Pruning-With-Minimum-Threshold/README.md

 3. Create a folder which has LabelSmoothing.py, prune_GP.py (or prune_GPMT.py), model_list.py, and the base model.

 ## Training with GP and GPMT
 To run the global magnitude pruning without minimum threshold (MT), run the prune_GP.py file.
 To run the global magnitude pruning with MT, run the prune_GPMT.py file.
-Finetuning code is also included in both the files itself.
+Finetuning code is included in both the files itself.

 Note - you should change the base model's location and the dataset's location in the the prune_GP.py and prune_GPMT.py files before running them.